 The Scottish Parliament meets in Holyrood, Edinburgh.
 It has legislative powers over those matters not reserved to the UK Parliament and it has limited tax-raising powers.

 In the election of May 2011, for the first time a single political party gained an overall majority of the seats in the Scottish Parliament.
-That party is the Scottish National Party which will hold a referendum in 2014 seeking support for Scottish independence from the remainder of the UK.
+That party was the Scottish National Party and its victory enabled it to require the UK Government to permit the holding of a referendum on Scottish independence.

 The Welsh Assembly